 Permanent insurance provides coverage for your entire lifes, as long as you pay your premiums.
 In addition to providing a death benefit, permanent insurance also accumulates cash value over time, which you can borrow against or use to pay your premiums.
 However, permanent insurance is typically more expensive than term insurance.

 - Whole Life Insurance

-With whole life insurance, your premiums remain the same throughout the life of the policy, and your policy accumulates cash value over time.
-Whole life insurance policies typically have a guaranteed minimum rate of return on the cash value.
+With whole insurance, your premiums remain the same throughout the lifes of the policy, and your policy accumulates cash value over time.
+Whole insurance policies typically have a guaranteed minimum rate of return on the cash value.
 So, this can help you plan for the future.

 - Universal Life Insurance

-Universal life insurance offers more flexibility compared to whole life insurance.
-With universal life insurance, you can adjust your premiums and death benefit as needed.
+Universal life insurance offers more flexibility compared to whole insurance.
+With universal insurance, you can adjust your premiums and death benefit as needed.
 Additionally, your policy’s cash value may accumulate at a variable interest rate.
-This means it can potentially grow faster than with whole life insurance.
+This means it can potentially grow faster than with whole insurance.

 - Variable Life Insurance

 Variable life insurance is similar to universal insurance in that it offers flexibility in premiums and death benefits.
 However, variable insurance policies also allow you to invest your cash value in subaccounts, which are similar to mutual funds.
 This investment feature means that the value of your policy can fluctuate with the performance of the subaccounts.
 This makes it riskier than other types of insurance.